-But Press Release is different.
-It’s a modestly sized space—a boilerplate of a bar—in the midst of creating a unique first draft.
-And it skips the usual default drinking establishment settings for a literary theme and creative concoctions.
+But Press Release skips the usual default drinking establishment settings for a literary theme and creative concoctions.

-Manager, bartender and Beijing native Issey Lin studied PR in Chicago, worked in New York and Beijing, and squeezed in plenty of worldwide travel, including a long stint in Milan.
-The career explains the name of both the bar and the drinks, with tributes to public relations / propaganda legend Edward Bernays and literary icons such as Hunter S. Thompson, Ernest Hemingway and F. Scott Fitzergarld.
+Manager, bartender and Beijing native Issey Lin studied PR in Chicago, worked in New York and Beijing, and squeezed in plenty of worldwide travel as well as a stint in Milan.
+Her career explains the names of both the bar and the drinks, with tributes to public relations / propaganda legend Edward Bernays and literary icons such as Hunter S. Thompson, Ernest Hemingway and F. Scott Fitzergarld.

 As for cocktails, the Press Release currently has seven signature options.
 The Gin Gatsby is a step up on the Gin Rickey of Fitzgerald’s Gatsby.
-Gin and nuts prepared sous vide-style are used alongside melon, thyme, Campari and soda.
+Gin and nuts are prepared sous vide-style at the bar are used with melon, thyme, Campari and soda.
 It’s a nice pick for those who don’t like their tipples too dry, with fragrance aplenty from the herbs.

 The “Write Drunk, Edit Sober” is a tribute to Hemingway.
 Lin wanted to go beyond the namesake daiquiri and thus we have rum, hawthorn, grapefruit, pepper and soda.
 I’ll just call it “good” as this was my final cocktail and preceded by mezcal, Merlot and Prosecco.

-My favorite drink was Beat Generation, with tequila blanco, tomato, tonic water, soda water and a few dashes of soy.
-It came with a green pepper garnish—I’ve only seen that done well at Q Bar—and refreshing aroma and flavor.
+My favorite was Beat Generation, with tequila blanco, tomato, tonic water, soda water and a few dashes of soy sauce.
+It came with a green pepper garnish—I’ve only seen that before at Q Bar—and refreshing aroma and flavor.
 That zingy / umami tomato / pepper smell woke me up while the drink’s crispness made it seem a perfect match for something a bit greasy, like a cheeseburger or, maybe, two cheeseburgers.

 You get to Press Release by entering L’Epasar on the B1 level of Topwin, at the opposite end from CHEERS and April Gourmet.
-Enter, hang a left past the buffet, press the blue button on the wall, push open the door, and walk through a narrow wine cellar—apparently used as the landlord’s drinking den—to the bar proper.
+Enter, hang a left past the buffet, press the blue button on the wall, push open the door, and walk through a narrow wine cellar—previously the restaurant owner’s drinking den—to the bar proper.

-Lin has also displayed ten typewriters she collected from around the globe.
-(It reminded me of Tryst, the former Nali Studio bar where patrons pecked out love letters, poems, insults and more on a manual unit.
-These drunk ramblings, filed each night in a binder, made for fun reading.)
+There are a half dozen stools at the bar plus space for about a dozen more patrons, including on a long bench.
+The decor is a work in progress, with one collage up and more artwork to follow, and a display of ten typewriters and counting, which Lin has collected from around the globe.
+(Those reminded me of Tryst, the former Nali Studio bar where patrons pecked out love letters, poems, insults, and more on a manual unit.
+The drunk ramblings, filed each night in a binder, made for fun reading.)

 You might consider Press Release as a laid-back, half-sized, less swish (and less expensive) version of Vesuvio, with more cocktail options and the same lack of windows, although it’s justified here due to the B1 location.